manheim/jenkinsfile-pipeline/README.md

 }
 ```

 In your Jenkinsfile, override the default pipelineTemplate, and point it to your new pipeline template function.
-Additionally, we'll disable the `StageDisplayPlugin`, since our custom template now handles calls to the Jenkinsfile DSL `stage` (otherwise, duplicate stages will appear in our pipeline view).
+(This will automatically disable the `StageDisplayPlugin`, to prevent duplicate stages from appearing in our pipeline view).

 ```
 Jenkinsfile.init(this)
-StageDisplayPlugin.disable()
 DeclarativePipeline.withPipelineTemplate(this.CustomPipelineTemplate)

 def pipeline = new DeclarativePipeline(this)